Jerry Douglas: Awards and honors

 As of 2021, Douglas has been nominated for thirty-two Grammy Awards, winning fourteen.

 He has received the Country Music Association's 'Musician of the Year' award three times, in 2002, 2005 and 2007.

 Douglas is a 10-time recipient of the International Bluegrass Music Association ("IBMA") Dobro Player of the Year Award.

 In 2004, the National Endowment for the Arts awarded Douglas a National Heritage Fellowship, which is the United States' highest honor in the folk and traditional arts.

 Douglas was named Artist in Residence for the Country Music Hall of Fame and Museum in 2008.

 Douglas was honored at the 36th annual Telluride Bluegrass Festival in Colorado for his twenty-fifth consecutive year playing in and at the festival.

 Douglas received the Bluegrass Star Award, presented by the Bluegrass Heritage Foundation of Dallas, Texas, on October 15, 2016.
 The award is bestowed upon bluegrass artists who do an exemplary job of advancing traditional bluegrass music and bringing it to new audiences while preserving its character and heritage.

-The Americana Music Association honored Jerry Douglas with a Lifetime Achievement Award in 2011.
+The Americana Music Association honored Douglas with a Lifetime Achievement Award in 2011.

-Douglas received the key to the city of Manchester, Tennessee as well as to Coffee County during a performance at the 2015 Bonnaroo Music and Arts Festival.
+Douglas received the key to the city of Manchester, Tennessee, as well as to Coffee County during a performance at the 2015 Bonnaroo Music and Arts Festival.